wp-plugins/entrywizard/readme.txt

 * There is a fine-grained permissions system allowing administrators to grant an individual user various levels of control over the webforms and layouts.
   Only logged-in users may see the webform.

-* ( Users of this plugin may also be interested in using Flexishow (https://sourceforge.net/projects/flexishow/) to run a slideshow of a selection of the downloaded images using the information in the spreadsheet. )
+* Users of this plugin may also be interested in using Flexishow (https://sourceforge.net/projects/flexishow/) to run a slideshow  using the information in the spreadsheet to select the images displayed.

 == Installation ==

 * Either
-    + Go to Plugins --> Install New and search for EntryWizard.
+    + Go to Plugins -> Install New and search for EntryWizard.
 Click "Install Now".
   Or
     + Download and unzip the file into your plugins folder.

-In the administration area, go to Plugins, look for "EntryWizard", and click "activate".
+* In the administration area, go to Plugins, look for "EntryWizard", and click "activate".

 * The "EntryWizard" links should appear on the administration sidebar.

-* NB: If you are using the "DB Cache Reloaded Fix" plugin, you need to add "EWZ_|ewz_" to the cache filter (where it says "Do not cache queries that contains this input contents").
+* **Use With Caching Plugins**: Caching plugins may need to be configured so they do not cache EntryWizard data.
+For example, if you are using the "DB Cache Reloaded Fix" plugin, you need to add "EWZ_|ewz_" to the cache filter (where it says "Do not cache queries that contains this input contents").
 If you don't do this, users will not get immediate feedback when they upload, but will have to wait for the cache to expire.
-Some other caching plugins may also need to be configured in this way.

 = Usage =